These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Harper has cerebral palsy.
 And she struggles to look after her dying mother.
 She tries to save a stranger and is pulled into the world of Emberfall.

 A Curse so Dark and Lonely is an excellent retelling.
 It puts a modern spin on the original fairytale.
-Despite Harper’s disability – she’s not a character in need of sympathy.
+Despite Harper’s disability – she’s not a character who needs sympathy.
 She’s the perfect fantasy heroine – strong and with a good head on her shoulders.
 But also flawed enough to feel realistic.

 11. Legendborn by Tracy Deonn